The Legend (2022 film)

-The Legend is a 2022 Indian Tamil-language science fiction action film written and directed by J. D.–Jerry.
-The film stars an ensemble cast of Legend Saravanan, Urvashi Rautela, Geethika Tiwary, Vivek (in his final appearance before his demise), Suman and Nassar.
-It marks the debuts of Urvashi Rautela and Saravanan Arul in Tamil cinema.
-The film's music was composed by Harris Jayaraj, while cinematography and editing were handled by R. Velraj and Ruben respectively.

-The film's title was announced on 3 March 2022, along with a first look and motion poster.
-The film was shot at various locations abroad, apart from Chennai, Pollachi, and the Himalayas.
-The film was initially scheduled for release on 1 July 2022 but got postponed to 15 July 2022 before postponing again.
+The Legend is a 2022 Indian Tamil-language science fiction action thriller film directed by J. D.–Jerry and produced by The Legend New Saravana Stores Productions.
+It stars debutant Arul "Legend" Saravanan in the titular role, alongside Urvashi Rautela, Geethika Tiwary (in their Tamil debut), Prabhu, Vivek, Suman, Yogi Babu and Nassar in the supporting roles.
+The film follows Saravanan, a scientist who returns to India after studying overseas, who tries to find a cure to diabetes after his friend dies from it.

+The film was officially announced in December 2019 under the tentative title Production No. 1, as it is the production house's first venture, and the official title was revealed in March 2022.
+Principal photography commenced the same month.
+It was shot sporadically in several legs, with filming locations including Chennai, Pollachi and the Himalayas.
+The film has music composed by Harris Jayaraj, cinematography handled by R. Velraj and editing by Ruben.

-The Legend was released theatrically on 28 July 2022 and mostly received mixed to negative reviews from critics and became a box-office bomb.
-However, the film became a success after its release on Disney+ Hotstar.
+The Legend was initially scheduled to release on 1 July 2022, but was postponed to 15 July 2022 before getting postponed yet again due to reasons unknown.
+The film was released worldwide on 28 July 2022 in theatres to negative reviews from critics and became a box-office bomb.

 Plot

-Dr. Saravanan is a world-famous scientist who returns to India permanently to serve the people in his village, and takes up the position of principal in his family's educational institution.
-He decides to invent a permanent cure for diabetes after witnessing the death of his childhood friend Tirupathi due to diabetic complications, as well as noticing that Tirupathi's entire family, including his new-born son, are diabetics from birth.
-However, he faces obstacles, primarily from the pharmaceutical industry, led by VJ, the chairman of Ojo Pharmaceuticals, who aim to sell medicines for the sake of profit.
+Dr. Saravanan is a world-famous scientist and a pan-world dancer who returns to India permanently to serve the people in his village and takes up the position of principal in his family's educational institution and also teaches students to dance.
+Saravanan decides to invent a permanent cure for diabetes after witnessing the death of his childhood friend Tirupathi due to diabetic complications, as well as noticing that Tirupathi's entire family, including his new-born son are diabetics from birth, but later faces obstacles, primarily from the Pharmaceutical industry led by VJ, the chairman of Ojo Pharmaceuticals who aims to sell medicines for the sake of profit.

 VJ has a personal grudge on Saravanan as the latter's invention of antibiotic diagnostic test had caused considerable loss for his company, leading to his older brother's (then-chairman) suicide.
-He sends goons led by his henchman Munna to sabotage Saravanan's research, but Saravanan manages to fight them off.

-Meanwhile, Saravanan meets Thulasi, who works as a lecturer in his college.
+VJ sends goons led by his henchman Munna to sabotage Saravanan's research, but Saravanan manages to fight them off.
+Saravanan meets Thulasi who works as a lecturer in his college.
 After a few incidents, the duo fall for each other and eventually get married.
 Thulasi seemingly dies in a car explosion orchestrated by Munna with the intention of killing Saravanan.
-In revenge, Saravanan, accompanied by his uncle Thangam, leaves for Manali, where Munna is rumoured to be hiding.
-They manage to catch Munna, but before they can get any information from him, his throat is slit by a mysterious masked person, who then escapes.
+Accompanied by his uncle Thangam, Saravanan leaves for Manali, where Munna is rumoured to be hiding.
+Saravanan and Thangam manage to catch Munna, but before they can receive information from him, Munna is killed by a mysterious masked person, who later escapes.